binarykitchen/find-remove/README.md

 # find-delete

-finds and deletes files from a start directory onwards including the given directory itself.
+recursively finds files by filter options from a start directory onwards and deletes these. useful if you want to clean up a directory in your node.js app.

-yep it knows recursion and search is customizable by extension and/or filename.

 ## installation